dmstanfel/iou/README.md

 Output from this command will confirm you have properly configured your Python interpreter.

-Clone this repository to a conveinent directory.
+Clone this repository to a convenient directory.
 For information on how to clone repositories refer to [the documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ## Usage